AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 2. Multi Cloud
 ----------------

 - **GCP Spoke Gateway** allows you to launch a GCP gateway in the Aviatrix Next Gen Transit Network workflow.
+To launch, follow `the Transit VPC workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ to launch a GCP Spoke gateway.

 - **GCP FQDN support** allows you to apply Aviatrix FQDN Egress Control to an Aviatrix GCP gateway.
+Follow `the instructions for FQDN Control <https://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_ to get started.

 3. Operation